 Once the containers for NCache are created and started, you need to connect to them and activate/register them for evaluation.
 This guide will take you through the process of connecting to your containers and then activating them or registering them for evaluation.

 By default, the NCache container is not activated.
 So, you can activate your NCache container with a license key, or you can register it for evaluation using an evaluation key.
 Before you can activate your container or register it for evaluation, you need to connect to it first.

 Connect to Container

-command and specifying the container name of the newly created container.
-The
+Once the NCache containers are created and running, you can access these containers by using docker exec command and specifying the container name of the newly created container.

 Use NCache in Container

-Once connected to the container, you can perform administrative tasks through NCache PowerShell commands.
-This includes managing caches, clusters, security and deploying providers and much more.
+Once you have connected to the container and activated/registered it for evaluation, you can perform administrative tasks through NCache PowerShell cmdlets and the NCache Web Manager.
+This includes managing caches, clusters, security and deploying providers, and much more.

 To access the Web Manager of your container, browse to

 http://172.19.0.11:8251 on the host machine.